 (Editor’s note: A few readers have chastised me for neglecting to include a recipe in this post.
 That oversight has now been rectified.
 Please let me know how you make pasta, and if you have never made fresh pasta at home, I hope this post inspires you to do so.)

 “I still think that one of the pleasantest of all emotions is to know that I, with my brain and my hands, have nourished my beloved few, that I have concocted a stew or a story, a rarity or a plain dish, to sustain them truly against the hunger of the world.”

 – M.F.K.
 Fisher, The Gastronomical Me

-I do not have a pasta machine – my next investment is going to be a stand mixer and pasta attachments – but that has not prevented me from making hundreds of batches of linguine and ravioli and other varieties of pasta.
+I have a stand mixer and pasta attachments, and love it, but that has not prevented me from making hundreds of batches of linguine and ravioli and other varieties of pasta by hand.
 And there is a bonus: It is a meditative process.
 The action of mixing and kneading and rolling and cutting calms one’s mind.

 Form the dough into a ball and wrap tightly in plastic wrap.
 If you are going to use it that evening, let it sit at room temperature for 30 minutes before rolling it out.
 (Wrapped tightly and well, you can freeze the dough; I have frozen it for as long as a month, but I rarely do this.)

-Have a sauté pan ready (with your desired sauce in it: oil and onions, tomatoes, pesto … the sky is the limit).
+Have a sauté pan ready (with your desired sauce in it: oil and onions, tomatoes, pesto … your imagination is the limit).
 Lift the pasta from the water and add it to the pan, coating the ribbons thoroughly.
 (I also like to cook the pasta a bit longer in the pan, a minute or so; it makes everything taste better.)

 That’s it.
 After you do this a few times, you’ll be ready for ravioli and orecchiette.